IGDB - Student Publications (Grades K-8 only)

 Some student publications, such as yearbooks and school newspapers, may be educational devices developed as part of the curriculum to benefit primarily those who compile, edit and publish them.
-Faculty advisors will be assigned to guide students engaged in these activities.
-Any commercial advertisements in such publications will conform to Board regulations.
+Staff advisers will be assigned to guide students engaged in these activities.
+Any commercial advertisements in such publications will conform to Board policy and administrative regulation.

 Students may be required to submit publications for approval prior to distribution.
 When approval is required, school administrators must make available to students the standards which will be used to determine granting or denying permission to publish.
 Such guidelines will be specific and will be directed toward ascertaining which publications will cause substantial disruption of district activities or contain libelous or obscene content.